Skip to Content

 Santa, large ornaments, and Christmas light display.

-Only rediscovered in 1937, the passages have allowed people to pass secretly in and out of the castle and to restock supplies beginning in medieval times.
+Only rediscovered in 1937, the passages allowed people to pass secretly in and out of the castle and to restock supplies beginning in medieval times.
 During the 18th century, they provided a hiding place for Roman Catholics who were forbidden from practicing their religion and set up a refuge chapel here.
 Visitors can still see the altar, pulpit, and confessional from 1797 plus religious carvings on the walls.

 During World War II, the Fluweelengrot cave gave American soldiers passage into the hilltop castle where they could map the Nazis’ positions below.
 Many soldiers left their names on the walls, and several portraits honor their presence.